Robbie632/archeoApp_basic/README.md

 then change directory into the app: cd app

+The docker image needs to be made: docker build -t archeoApp .

-An environment needs to be made to install packages into and run the app, this can be done wth anaconda:
+The container needs to be run from the docker image:

-conda env archeoVizEnv

-The environment needs to be activated:

-conda activate ArcheoVizEnv

-All dependencies for the web app need to then be installed into that environment, this can be done using pip: pip -r install requirements.txt

-The website-application can then run with python: python app
+docker run -d archeoApp

-Input the url mentioned in the terminal into your browser:
+Input the following  url into your browser:

-screenshots